Arizona Timezones Explained: It’s a Prickly Situation

 During the winter (from early November to mid March), Arizona will be on mountain standard time (MST) which means that it will have the same time zone as neighboring states like New Mexico, Colorado, Utah, etc.

-However, whenever daylight savings time takes place, Arizona does not convert to mountain daylight time (MDT) and remains on MST.
+However, when Daylight Saving Time begins, Arizona does not convert to Mountain Daylight Time (MDT) and remains on MST.
 Therefore the time rebels in Arizona do not change their clocks.

 The result is that all of the mountain states mentioned above become one hour ahead of Arizona.
-So effectively Arizona (MST) gets on Pacific time with states like California.
+So effectively, Arizona (MST) aligns with Pacific Time states like California.

 If you need an easy way to remember this think: